 Fine Art Collection

-The Fine Arts Collection consists of over 1630 Native American works of art.
+A strength of the Fine Arts Collection is its holdings of Native American works of art.
 The Native American artists represented in the collection are important for their individual achievements as well as their association, either as students or faculty, with the Santa Fe Indian School (now the Institute of American Indian Arts) and its influential studio art program.
 Many of the artists represented in the collection are notable alumni from the height of the School’s influence in the mid-twentieth century.
 They lived and worked on the Colorado Plateau, the geographical and cultural emphasis of the Museum’s collection, and played important roles in MNA’s annual Hopi and Navajo Festivals and other fine arts programs.

 The Native American holdings consist of: